 TLDR Botulinum toxin type A did not help regrow hair in severe alopecia cases.

-This study investigated the efficacy of botulinum toxin type A (BT) in treating recalcitrant alopecia totalis (AT) and alopecia universalis (AU) in 20 patients.
+The study investigated the efficacy of botulinum toxin type A (BT) in treating recalcitrant alopecia totalis (AT) and alopecia universalis (AU) in 20 patients.
 Each patient's scalp was divided, with one half receiving BT injections and the other half receiving saline.
-After 4 months of follow-up, no clinical improvement in hair regrowth was observed in either AT or AU cases.
-The study concluded that while BT has shown benefits in cephalalgia alopecia areata, it did not improve recalcitrant AT or AU, indicating a need for further research to understand these differing outcomes.
+Clinical assessments were conducted over 4 months using the Severity of Alopecia Tool (SALT) score, scalp mapping, and photography.
+The results showed no clinical improvement in either AT or AU with BT treatment.
+The conclusion indicated that while BT may improve cephalalgia alopecia areata, it did not show efficacy for recalcitrant AT or AU, suggesting the need for further research to understand these differing outcomes.